MCP Containers

 Create

-On the main screen, you can add new MCP containers based on existing images.
+On the main screen, you can add new MCP containers based on internally deployed images, from the external Docker image reference or MCP Registry.
 When a new container is created, you can use it as a source type to create toolsets.

 To create a new MCP container

-- Click Create on the main screen and select to create a container from the internally-deployed image or an external image.
+- Click Create on the main screen and select one of the options:

 - From Internal MCP Image: Select the desired image from the list and pick its installed version from the list (labeled with green indicator).

-- From Docker Image Reference: Provide the URL of the external Docker image you want to use.
+- From Docker Image Reference: Provide the URI of the external Docker image you want to use.

-- Specify properties and click Finish to create the container.
+- Specify ID, Display Name and Description and click Finish to create the container.

 - The screen with the container configuration is displayed.
 You can modify the configuration as needed, run, stop or delete the container.